slovb/summer18/journal.md

 * I will use Docker for Windows in combination with a Docker CLI in WSL.
 * I can not use Docker for Windows as I don't have a Pro License.
 Time to ressurect my Linux server.
+* Event Driven Architecture is moved to after the project due to missing a day.